 The Student Advocacy Council is a unique opportunity for students in the Novato Unified School District to lead positive school-wide change.
 Piloted in 2016-2017, the program was officially launched in 2017-2018 in elementary, middle and high schools throughout the District.

 Approximately 12 students in each school are selected by teachers, peers, and principals to participate.
-School sites are headed up by the following YLI staff:
+Schools include: